WPP's Sorrell says Europe a sideshow ahead of U.S.

 WPP has posted solid growth through 2011 and expects to achieve organic growth of 5 percent, due to strong trading in faster-growing markets such as China and India, a solid performance in the United States and an improving picture in Britain.

-Sorrell said the Conservative-led coalition government had delivered on its pledge to slow public spending, but said it now needed to reveal its plans for growth.
+Sorrell said the Conservative-led coalition government in Britain had delivered on its pledge to slow public spending, but said it now needed to reveal its plans for growth.

 "What they've done is moderate the increase in government spending -- that was the first half of the job," he said.
 "This is a company they've taken over that's in desperate trouble.
 So what do you do?
 You cut the costs but ... you can't cut your way to prosperity.